 Various NYC Condo Closing Costs

+In New York City, closing costs are typically paid by sellers and even buyers of real estate properties.
+These costs can vary depending on various factors such as the purchase price of the property, the type of property being sold, and the terms of the sale agreement.
 This article will discuss the closing costs of condominium purchasers in New York.
-For Seller’s closing costs click here.
 Purchasers closing costs for a condominium unit in NYC typically range from 2% to 4%.
 The largest closing costs in NYC for purchasers are typically the Mansion Tax, the Mortgage Recording Tax and Title Insurance premiums and fees.
 In New York City purchasers will also need to retain an attorney, whose fees can generally range anywhere from $2,500-$4,000.
-Most condo buildings also charge application, closing and move in fees.
+Most condo buildings also charge application, closing and move-in fees.

 The Mansion Tax is a real estate transfer tax that is paid by the purchaser in property transactions with purchase prices equal to or larger than $1,000,000.
 The rates start at 1% of the purchase price for properties with purchase prices between $1,000,000 to $2,000,000, increasing all the way up to 3.9% for purchase prices of $25,000,000 or greater.
 For example, if the purchase price of a unit is $2,500,000, a 1.25% Mansion Tax would be applied, meaning an additional closing cost of $31,250 will be due by the purchaser at closing.